AveryData/AveryData.github.io/_SnowDataScience/business_ideas.md

   What are they doing different than me?

+- Build Your Life Resume Resume: The New Social Media If you met a stranger and wanted to know everything about them, where would you go and what would you do...not really curated for that.

+Think D3 scrollable for people's stories.

+Bar/Gannt to illustrate their life.

+Videos, pictures, mapping feature, colors.

+Search: Avery in Houston and shows pics I've taken here.
+Search: Orange, and shows all my orange pictures.

+- Give real estate properties a score or grade
+Like put down what you want.and then instead of "a new house has appear, make it ranked."

 ## Merch
 Stickers based on jupyter notebooks

 "DO PROJECTS" T Shirt
+"Think Before Graphing"
+"Distillation" concept - judith's daughter
+"Tell stories with data"

 Avery "Personal Projects" Smith